francois-meyer/transformer-sslm/README.md

 ![](sslm-arch.png)

 The model is implemented as an architecture in fairseq.
 This repo contains code for pretraining, completion-only finetuning, and text generation.
-We will publicly release our pretrained SSLMs for isiXhosa and Setswana upon publication.
+We will publicly release our pretrained SSLMs for Setswana, English, and isiXhosa upon publication.

 ## Dependencies